 •promotes public trust and confidence in the tribunal’s decision making.

 More details about the new amalgamated AAT (e.g. practice directions, guides, and forms) are available at www.aat.gov.au.

 Where a person is dissatisfied with the actions of a Centrelink worker or a Centrelink process but redress is not available through the appeal process (e.g. because the decision is legally correct), a separate complaints mechanism exists through the Centrelink Customer Relations unit (tel: 1800 132 468).
 A complaint can be lodged initially with Customer Relations Unit.
-If the person is still dissatisfied with the outcome of their complaint, they can take it to the Commonwealth Ombudsman (see Taking a problem to an ombudsman, for contact details).
+If the person is still dissatisfied with the outcome of their complaint, they can take it to the Commonwealth Ombudsman (www.ombudsman.gov.au).

 Any person who has suffered a financial loss or detriment as a result of a mistake made by Centrelink may be able to claim compensation under the scheme for Compensation for Detriment caused by Defective Administration (CDDA).

 The CDDA allows compensation to be paid to persons who have experienced detriment as a result of the defective actions or inaction of, in this case, Centrelink (i.e. an unreasonable failure to follow a procedure or an unreasonable failure to give proper advice that was within the officer’s power and knowledge, etc.).

 Payments made under the CDDA are discretionary.
 This means there is no automatic entitlement to a payment.

 The CDDA is generally an avenue of last resort and there is no further appeal option.
 However, a complaint can be lodged with the Commonwealth Ombudsman if the affected person is not happy with the handling of their claim by Centrelink.